sh1neqd/task-manager-doc/README.md

 ## [Scheduler](https://github.com/sh1neqd/task-manager-scheduler "Scheduler")

-Spring Boot (Kotlin) application with two modules - Spring Scheduler and Spring AMQP.
+Spring Boot application with two modules - Spring Scheduler and Spring AMQP.

 The task of the service is to iterate all users once a day, generate reports for them about tasks and changes in them for a day, and generate emails for sending.
 The generated emails are sent to the RabbitMQ queue.